11

 – The Destroyer

-Dec 31, 2015 at 15:29
+Commented Dec 31, 2015 at 15:29

 • @AnilKumar Well, the Tirumala Sthala Purana isn't an independent source of stories, it just consists of a bunch of extracts from various actual Puranas which discuss Venkateshwara.
 The Tirumala Sthala Purana's of account of Vishvaksena's birth seems word-for-word the same as the passage above: gdurl.com/pSuf So I assume the author of the Sthala Purana is quoting the Vamana Purana.
-Dec 31, 2015 at 18:26
+Commented Dec 31, 2015 at 18:26

-• @AnilKumar By the way, I just posted a question about the other incident involving Vishvaksena mentioned in that Tirumala Sthala Purana excerpt: hinduism.stackexchange.com/q/10024/36 Dec 31, 2015 at 18:28
+• @AnilKumar By the way, I just posted a question about the other incident involving Vishvaksena mentioned in that Tirumala Sthala Purana excerpt: hinduism.stackexchange.com/q/10024/36 Commented Dec 31, 2015 at 18:28

 • See this page.